mullican/rails/guides/source/security.md

 ### Defense in Depth

+NOTE: _Layer security controls so that an attacker must solve many different problems in order to succeed._

 Given that security measures are never absolute, and that attackers can be quite creative, individual controls become much more powerful when they are layered together.
 Cross-site scripting, for example, is a serious problem discussed in detail below.
 An important countermeasure for XSS is sanitizing user input to strip out anything that looks like a script.
 There is always some risk, though, that an attacker will find a way of obscuring the content such that it is not detected by the filter.
 If, however, the content is also *escaped* on the output side, before it is sent to the browser, the attacker's problem is much harder.
 The failure of one control does not allow the attack to succeed - he must be able to circumvent both.

 This concept extends beyond the application layer.
 For example, let's assume that a given web application contains at least one vulnerability to cross-site scripting, so that it has a 1/10,000 chance of falling victim to an automated attack that generates a large number of probes.
 If the attacker is sending those requests to the application itself, he'll succeed within 10,000 attempts.
 If, however, the application is behind a web application firewall that proxies requests and detects 90% of those attempts, only the remaining 10% will actually reach the application, and the attack is much less likely to be effective.